talariadb/talaria/README.md

 ![alt text](.github/images/ingest.png)

-In order to setup Talaria as an ingestion platform, you will need to enable `compaction` in the configuration, something along these lines:
+In order to setup Talaria as an ingestion platform, you will need specify a table, in this case "eventlog", and enable `compaction` in the configuration, something along these lines:

 ```yaml
 mode: staging